Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M01L05_Creating_an_App.md

 ### Task 1 – Create a model-driven app

-1. Go back to <https://web.powerapps.com> and make sure you are in the **Practice** environment.
+1. Go back to <https://make.powerapps.com> and make sure you are in the **Practice** environment.

 2. Select **Solutions** and open **Common Data Service Default Solution**.

-3. Click in the upper right-hand area for **New \| App \| Model-Driven App**.
+3. Click in the upper right-hand area for **New | App | Model-Driven App**.

 4. Enter **Knowledge Admin** for Name and click **Done**.

 5. Click **Edit Site Map**.
-Note: When you start a new app, you must edit the site map before you can run it otherwise you will get an error.
+    *Note:* When you start a new app, you must edit the site map before you can run it - otherwise you will get an error.
 You need to add at least one item to the navigation.

 6. Click on the **New Area**.